VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

 to allocated CPU resources of your VictoriaMetrics installation.
 8. `vmctl` supports `--vm-native-src-headers` and `--vm-native-dst-headers` which defines headers to send with each request to the corresponding source address.
+9. `vmctl` supports `--vm-native-disable-http-keep-alive` to allow `vmctl` to use non-persistent HTTP connections to avoid error `use of closed network connection` when run a longer export.

 In this mode `vmctl` acts as a proxy between two VM instances, where time series filtering is done by "source" (`src`) and processing is done by "destination" (`dst`).
 So no extra memory or CPU resources required on `vmctl` side.
 Only